google/docsy/userguide/content/en/docs/Updating/Updating-hugo-module.md

 hugo mod get -u github.com/google/docsy
 ```

-Hugo will automatically pull in the latest theme version.
+Hugo automatically pulls in the latest theme version.
 That's it, your update is done!

 {{% alert title="Tip" %}}